gottesmm/gottesmm.github.io/drafts/sil-ownership-model.md

 Beyond borrow operations, we model a few other types of operations that we describe below:

-1. Simple uses.
+* **Simple uses**.
 An instruction that uses a _v_ in _SSA(s)_ and does not affect _v_'s availability as a result of the use.

-2. Copy operations.
+* **Copy operations**.
 An instruction that takes in any _v_ in _SSA(s)_ and produces a new _owned_ value _o_ that acts as _D(s)_ for a new semantic value _s'_.
 Since _s'_ is a different semantic value from _s_, there are no lifetime dependencies in between any elements of _SSA(s)_ or _SSA(s')_.

-3. Consuming operations.
+* **Consuming operations**.
 An instruction that takes in an _owned_ value and invalidates it.
 Naturally this ends the lifetime of a semantic value since all borrowed values must be at that point unavailable and values can not be resurrected.
 By contraposition this implies that if a use does not have an empty borrow set, then it can not be consumed.
 An important corollary of this definition is that since owned values can not be immortal and can not be resurrected, all owned values must necessarily be consumed exactly once along all paths through the program.

 Now that we have our abstract model of Ownership SSA, we define how this is implemented in SIL.